 How to choose between a thesis and a non-thesis engineering degree program in Mississippi?

-Choosing between a thesis and a non-thesis online engineering degree program in Mississippi depends largely on your career goals and learning preferences.
-Thesis programs typically emphasize research skills, requiring a significant project or original research paper.
-This path suits students aiming for doctoral studies or research-focused roles.
+Choosing between a thesis and a non-thesis online engineering degree program in Mississippi depends on your career goals and learning preferences.
+A thesis option typically involves conducting original research and writing a detailed report, which prepares students for PhD programs or research-focused roles.
+The non-thesis track usually requires additional coursework or a project, making it suitable for professionals aiming to advance in industry without engaging in research.

 What options do students based in Mississippi have for studying engineering abroad?